moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 To make your Appchain Tanssi compliant and ready to become a deployed ContainerChain, adding references to the following two modules is required:

--**Authorities Noting pallet** - this pallet has the objective of implementing the necessary logic to read and include in the ContainerChain block the set of collators assigned to provide block production services in the current session
+-**Author Noting Pallet** - this pallet has the objective of implementing the necessary logic to read and include in the ContainerChain block the set of collators assigned to provide block production services in the current session

--**Author Inherent pallet** - this pallet is necessary to allow the collator to include in the block its identity and be recognized and awarded as the block producer
+-**Author Inherent Pallet** - this pallet is necessary to allow the collator to include in the block its identity and be recognized and awarded as the block producer

 It is important to note that both pallets include the mentioned data in the block using Inherents, which are a special form of transaction that only the block producer can include.